Sung-Huan/ANNOgesic/docs/source/test_case.rst

 If you are using docker container, the path is alread setup.
 If you setup by yourself, please refer to `RATT <http://ratt.sourceforge.net/>`_ to set your environment paths properly.

-Now, we can try it.
+After setting the environment, we can try it.

 ::